mmiemon/COVID-DenseNet/README.md

 or pneumonia and a heatmap highlighting the probable infected regions.

-Code for two-class classification, three-class classification, and patient-wise cross-validation is given in the notebooks.
+Code for two-class classification, three-class classification, and patient-wise cross-validation is given in the following notebooks.

 Dataset link: https://github.com/lindawangg/COVID-Net/blob/master/docs/COVIDx.md